Real Estate Video SEO: The 2026 Guide to YouTube Rankings

 But you need to optimize correctly or you’re just burning time creating content that doesn’t rank.

-This is the complete tactical guide to real estate video SEO – YouTube optimization, schema markup, embedding strategies, transcript tactics, and platform-specific best practices that actually drive traffic and leads.
+This is the complete tactical guide to real estate video SEO (also called real estate video marketing) – YouTube optimization, schema markup, embedding strategies, transcript tactics, and platform-specific best practices that actually drive traffic and leads.

 Video SEO is just one component of a comprehensive organic search strategy.
 For the complete framework covering technical SEO, content strategy, local search, and more, see my complete real estate SEO guide.